ronaldblanco/clementinejs-grunt/README.md

 The pnald GRUNT version is a personalized version of Clementine.js FCC with a couple improvements:<br>
 GRUNT Ready version of Clementinejs<br>
-    ---grunt or npm start to run the app in development mode<br>
+    ---grunt or npm start to run the app in production mode<br>
     ---grunt check-all or npm test to run tests on the app<br>
     ---grunt build to build the app<br>
     ---All files went modifyed following good practices<br>